thommccarthy/nx-ts-news/posts/modal-react-ts/modal-react-ts.md

       <Modal
         showModal={showModal}
-        onClose={() => setShowModal(false)}
+        onClose={closeModal}
       >
         <h2 id='sample-modal-heading'>
           Accessible Modal Example
         </h2>
         <p>
           This component provides a practical demonstration of an accessible modal dialog that secures user focus within its boundaries.
 By implementing it in React, we capitalize on the benefits of component reusability and scalability.
 TypeScript further fortifies our design by enhancing code clarity, simplifying intent recognition, and minimizing the potential for common errors.
         </p>
         <ul>
           <li>